joshfermin/joshfermin.github.io/_posts/2015-05-30-mongo-and-gridfs.markdown

 ---

 <h2 class="section-heading">Mongo Sharding and GridFS</h2>
 <p>A couple of days ago I gave a talk in my data engineering class about Mongo and how I was using it in combination with GridFS for my work.
-If you want to dive into the slides here they are: <a href="http://joshfermin.me/mongo_presentation/#/">Mongo Presentation</a>. </p>
+If you want to dive into the slides here they are: <a href="http://joshfermin.me/mongo_presentation/#/">Mongo Presentation</a>.
+To navigate through the presentation, use the arrow keys, or simply press the spacebar to go to the next page.</p>

 <p>What I covered in the presentation:
 <ul>